You’ve been in your house for a while and are still fond of the place. But it’s no longer exactly what you need or want.

-Will you earn back upfront costs?
+6. Will you earn back the upfront costs?

 Before opting to remodel or sell, try to determine what return on investment you’ll see on either option.
-So says Brian Davis, who has bought, renovated, leased, managed and sold many homes and is director of education for SparkRental.com.
+So says Brian Davis, who has bought, renovated, leased, managed and sold many homes and is director of education for Spark Rental.

-Most home upgrades do not pay for themselves in the form of a higher eventual sale price, he adds.
-Some renovations manage to recover 80 percent to 90 percent of their costs, while others barely cover half their expenses.
+Most home upgrades do not pay for themselves in the form of a higher eventual sale price.
+Some renovations manage to recover 80 to 90 percent of their costs, while others barely cover half their expenses.

-Would you be ‘over-improving’?
+7. Would you be ‘over-improving’?

-An over-improved home won’t sell for as much in its location as it would in a neighborhood with comparable residences, says Kevin Lawton, a real estate agent at Yardville, New Jersey's Coldwell Banker Schiavone & Associates.
+An over-improved home won’t sell for as much in its location as it would in a neighborhood with similar houses, says Kevin Lawton, a real estate agent at Coldwell Banker Schiavone & Associates in Yardville, New Jersey.